yilin-wang/yilin-wang/README.md

 ## About Me

 Hello!
 My name is Yi Lin.
 I recently graduated summa cum laude from Harvard with a bachelor's in Computer Science.
-I am interested in software engineering and data science positions in the New York City, Boston, and San Francisco areas.
+I am interested in software engineering and data science positions.

 ## Projects